OM4OV: Leveraging Ontology Matching for Ontology Versioning: Related Work

 \section{Related Work}

 Version control is recognised as a vital element in ontology management.
-Different versions of an ontology need to be interoperable so that version changes do not impede the effective and sustainable use of the ontology.
-There have been two main approaches towards OV that aim to enhance an ontology with the ability to represent different versions and to identify their differences.
+Different versions need to support interoperability so that version changes do not impede the effective and sustainable use of the ontology.

-One option is to include version information within the ontology.
-The Simple HTML Ontology Extensions (SHOE)~\cite{heflin2000dynamic} uses the tag BACKWARD-COMPATIBLE-WITH to record version information.
-The authors in~\cite{klein2002ontology} argue that a carefully-managed version numbering system embedded in the URI of the ontology (and therefore the fully expanded name of entities defined in the ontology) can minimise the impact of adopting updated versions because unchanged entities will be unaffected in practice.
-These approaches have largely been adopted by the later OWL Web Ontology Language~\cite{owl2004}, where a set of annotation properties related to version information is defined.
+One manual approach is to extend the ontology itself with internal version information.
+The Simple HTML Ontology Extensions~\cite{heflin2000dynamic} uses the tag \texttt{BACKWARD-COMPATIBLE-WITH} to record version information.
+The authors of~\cite{klein2002ontology} argue that a carefully-managed version numbering system embedded in the URI of the ontology (and therefore the fully expanded name of entities defined in the ontology) can minimise the impact of adopting updated versions because unchanged entities will be unaffected in practice.
+These approaches have been largely adopted by the later OWL languages, where a set of annotation properties related to version information is defined.
 These include \texttt{owl:versionInfo} and \texttt{owl:priorVersion} to describe the version number of the ontology, \texttt{owl:backwardCompatibleWith} and \texttt{owl:incompatibleWith} to specify an entity's compatible or incompatible corresponding entity in the previous version, and \texttt{owl:DeprecatedClass} and \texttt{owl:DeprecatedProperty} to declare deprecated entities.
-Later, the ontology language $\tau$OWL~\cite{zekri2016tau} was introduced to extend the OWL triple schema to quadruples to represent the versioning of concepts within an ontology.
-This idea is now incorporated in the new proposals for RDF 1.2, which allow time-varying information to be deduced from a temporal dimension within the quadruple~\cite{rdf12}.
+Later, the ontology language $\tau$OWL~\cite{zekri2016tau} was introduced to extend the OWL triple schema to a 4-tuple schema to represent the versioning of concepts within an ontology.
+This idea is now incorporated in the new proposals for RDF 1.2 Schema~\cite{rdf12}, which allow time-varying information to be deduced from a temporal dimension within the 4-tuple.
+An alternative option is to create a separate version log to track changes in versions.
+Unlike earlier approaches that use an unstructured plain text file, the authors of~\cite{plessers2005ontology} propose a novel approach that uses a version ontology with a change definition language to create a version log.
+In~\cite{cardoso2020construction}, the authors construct an historical knowledge graph.
+Storing the version log in a knowledge graph not only avoids repetition, but also enables advanced search functions.
+The authors of~\cite{sassi2016supporting} argue that version logs may contain redundancy and inconsistent information.
+They propose a graph-of-relevance approach to interlink different version logs and remove less relevant versions.